Frequently Asked Questions

 Can I Participate in Both a TSA (430b) and Deferred Compensation (457b) Plan?

-- Participating in a TSA does not prevent your ability to also participate in the Deferred Compensation Plan, or 457b.
+- Participating in a 403(b) does not prevent your ability to also participate in the 457(b).

 - Eligible employees will only receive one employer cash match designated in totality to either the 403b or 457b.
 The cash match may not be split between two separate plans.

-- You may max out your contribution limit in both the 403b and 457b plans.
+- You may max out your annual contribution limit in both the 403b and 457b plans.

-Can I Participate in Both a Pre-Tax TSA Plan and a Post-Tax Roth Plan?
+Can I Participate in Both a Pre-Tax Plan and a Post-Tax Roth Plan?

 - You may participate in both a pre-tax and post-tax Roth Plan, a pre-tax only or a post-tax only.

-- You may not exceed the maximum annual contribution when combining contributions in both a pre-tax and post-tax within the same plan.
+- You may not exceed the maximum annual contribution when combining contributions in both a pre-tax and post-tax plan.

 - Information on the Roth Plan is available through a vendor financial advisor or by contacting the Human Resources Office.